FREE Download - Make Meal Planning Easy with Our Custom Weekly Meal Plan Template!

 Maybe you have thought about starting to meal plan.
 But what if you aren’t sure where to start?
 Possibly you’re new to the whole concept and have questions about what it involves, and you’re worried about coming up with days or weeks full of recipes.

 Don’t stress.
 Relax because mastering meal planning as part of your weekly routine is an easy, painless process when you become familiar with the basics.

 I like to define meal planning as breaking the week’s meals into an overall flexible daily map.
 You can do this by selecting the foods and recipes that interest you, working with your schedule by the day.
 The purpose is to answer the question of “what’s for breakfast, lunch, or dinner” before it’s time to eat.

 The Best Way to Plan for “What’s to Eat”

 The best and easiest way to plan your daily map for eating is to use a meal template.

 Meal templates are like having a loose recipe plan, but instead of being specific about the ingredients and measurements for the recipes, the goal is an overall flexible plan for each day of the week.
 Each meal uses a simple “standard formula” that I like to call the Magic Plate with nutrient-dense whole fruits and green or starch veggies equaling half your plate, high-quality proteins, and whole grains for the other half, with 1-3 tablespoons of high-quality fats and oils.

 A meal template doesn’t require a fancy binder or even a calendar full of recipes.
-It’s a simple way to plan for everyone, and it takes only a single sheet of paper to get you set and organized for the week, whether you’re cooking for one, two, or for a whole family.
+Instead, it’s a simple way to plan for everyone, and it takes only a single sheet of paper.
+It’s an easy way to get set and organized for the week, whether you’re cooking for one, two, or for a whole family.